hampusolsen/globetrotter-docs/project-description.md

 Picking a stateful authentication method for the application over a stateless one was motivated by its added functionality.
 Functionality, in the end, that was not utilized, therefore also an area where plenty of time could have been saved; implementing a stateful authentication flow is a bit more complex and was something I had no experience with, so it also consumed considerably more time than a stateless method would have.
 The same could be said about using a third-party library for state management instead of using what React natively provided.
 Though, in this case it is uncertain whether it actually added to the amount of time spent, because [*jotai*](#technical-specification) was fairly simple to work with and its boilerplate was next to non-existent.

+Developing a fullstack project is hard.
+A fact I was aware of before going into my final examination project, yet still managed to underestimate.
+There are many different parts that needs to be able to communicate with eachother, tons of edge cases, error handling, a world of configuration...
+The list goes on and on.
+As is often true in programming, someone else has solved the problem before you and as such, there is most probably a tool that simplifies things out there.
+Free of charge, to boot.
+In the midst of problem solving it might be tempting to reach for one of these tools, an easy solution, but in my opinion this should be delicatelly considered.
+Every library installed bloats project size, opens up to more security vulnerabilities and furthers a projects dependency on the open-source community; mindlessly bringing in libraries to solve rudimentary tasks should be frowned upon as it simply lessens ones understanding of the code base.
+On the other hand, using supported and thoroughly tested libraries chosen with a clear intent after careful consideration, is fundamental to building work efficiency.
+A belief that started out as a challenge to myself, but now something I follow virtuously.

 <br>

 [*To the top*](#table-of-contents)